MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMCollectionMembershipRule.md

 ```

 ## DESCRIPTION
-This cmdlet is usually called by higher level wrapper cmdlets.
-It is not called directly.
+This cmdlet is called by higher-level wrapper cmdlets.
+It isn't called directly.

 ## EXAMPLES